Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Thermal and long-time predictions

 \section{Thermal and long-time predictions}

-To clearly distinguish between the thermal and nonthermal behavior of the considered model, we compare the very long-time prediction with that from the microcanonical ensemble (ME).
-For a unitary dynamics of a generic initial state expressed in the Hamiltonian eigenbasis, $\ket{\Psi(0)}=\sum_{s}C_{s}\ket{\Phi_{s}}$, the long-time behavior of a generic observable $\hat{O}$ corresponds to the expectation value predicted by the \emph{diagonal} ensemble (DE) \cite{Rigol_2008}:
+To clearly distinguish between the thermal and nonthermal behavior of the model under consideration, we compare the very long-time prediction with the one from the microcanonical ensemble.
+For a unitary dynamics of a generic initial state expressed in the Hamiltonian eigenbasis, $\ket{\Psi(0)}=\sum_{s}C_{s}\ket{\Phi_{s}}$, the long-time behavior of a generic observable $\hat{O}$ corresponds to the expectation value predicted by the \emph{diagonal} ensemble (DE) \cite{Rigol2008ThermalizationItsMechanism}: